12 Summarising qualitative data

-So far, you have learnt to ask a RQ, design a study, collect the data, and classify the data.
-In this chapter, you will learn to:
+So far, you have learnt to ask a RQ, design a study, collect the data, classify the data, and summarise quantitative data In this chapter, you will learn to:

 • summarise qualitative data using the appropriate graphs.

-• summarise qualitative data using, for example, medians and odds to summarise qualitative data.
+• summarise qualitative data using, for example, medians, proportions and odds.

 Many quantitative research studies involve qualitative variables Except for very small amounts of data, understanding the data is difficult without a summary.
-As with quantitative data, quantitative data can be understood by knowing how often values of the variables appear.
+As with quantitative data, qualitative data can be understood by knowing how often values of the variables appear.
 This is called the distribution of the data (Def.
-12.1).
+11.1).

 Qualitative data are typically collated in a frequency table.
 The rows (or the columns) should list the levels of the variable (Sect.
-11.4), and these should be exhaustive (cover all levels) and exclusive (observations belong to only one level).
+10.4), and these should be exhaustive (cover all levels) and exclusive (observations belong to only one level).
+The number of observations or the percentage of observations (or both) are then used to describe the levels.

 For nominal data, the levels of the variables can be displayed alphabetically, by size, by personal preference, or other way: use the order most likely to be useful to readers.
 For ordinal data, the natural order of the levels should almost always be used.